A General Design-Based Framework and Estimator for Randomized Experiments: The Riesz Estimator

-The Riesz representors depend solely on the model spaces, the effect functionals, and the experimental design, all of which are known to the experimenter.
-This means that the Riesz estimator in principle can be constructed.
+The Riesz representors depend solely on the model spaces, the effect functionals, and the experimental design, all of which are known to the experimenter, so the Riesz estimator can be constructed.
 However, constructing and evaluating the Riesz representors can be non-trivial computational tasks in practice.
-To facilitate the construction of the Riesz estimator, we require that the model spaces are of a form that make it tractable to work with them, as captured by the following assumption.
+We here describe an approach for constructing the estimator based on basis representations of the outcome spaces.